 Data from 87 FACHILD patients, xxx FACOMS patients ( assayed by mass spectrometry), and 428/532 FACOMS participants (blood samples/buccal swabs assayed by lateral flow assay) were available.
 In general, the demographics of the present cohorts match those from previous large studies (33-38).

-As shown in previous studies using smaller versions of the present cohorts patients showed mean relative frataxin levels of 15%-25%, while carriers had 50%-80% of control levels (Supplementary Figure 1) Even though the FACHILD cohort was more restricted than the FACOMS cohorts, frataxin values were similar.
+As shown in previous studies using smaller versions of the present cohorts, patients showed mean relative frataxin levels of 15%-25%, while carriers had 50%-80% of control levels (Supplementary Figure 1) Even though the FACHILD cohort was more restricted than the FACOMS cohorts, frataxin values were similar.
 For mass spectroscopic evaluation, mean absolute values in patients were xxx, with frataxin E values being slightly higher than mature frataxin values in blood.
 Similarly, by lateral flow assay in the FACOMS cohort blood values were slightly higher than buccal cell values.
 As seen in previous analyses with smaller versions of these cohorts, frataxin values in FRDA patients correlated with GAA length and age of onset (Table 1) .
 Correlations were generally high er for blood than for buccal cells, but similar between Isoform E and mature frataxin among the FACOSM cohort.
 Differences between clinical subgroups of FA (early, typical, intermediate and late onset) were similar between both FACHILD and FACOMS (Figure 1; Table 2) with typical onset patients (AOO 8-14y) having 160% of early onset patients (AOO <7y).
 Despite the much smaller dataset (~20% of FACOMS), FACHILD LCMS FXN level correlations were still significant .
 Results were similar when restricted to those in whom sufficient clinical data was available to allow modeling of progression slopes (Supp Table 2)

 Clinical severity (these parts need a discussion of the restrictions you place on the analysis)